rogerhu/compsci_guides/Greedy-Algorithms.md

 ### Disadvantages:
 - Hard to design: The hard part often lies in trying picture the problem in a way that would allow you to solve it greedily.
-- Proofing correctness: Proofing that the greedy approach will be correct in all cases can also be a challenge
+- Proving correctness: Proving that the greedy approach will be correct in all cases can also be a challenge

 ### Common problems that can be solved with the greedy approach
 #### Frog Jumping